 Mr. Rudow's stock ownership objective is 2.5 times his base salary rate.
 The stock ownership objective for each of Ms. Conroy and Messrs.
 Barbato, Doheny and Jenkins is 1.5 times their base salary rate.
 Unvested restricted stock units count towards achieving this objective.
-At the end of fiscal 2023, Messrs.
-Rudow and Jenkins had each achieved their respective stock ownership objectives.
-Our remaining NEOs have all become NEOs within the last five years and are not yet expected to be in compliance with their respective ownership objectives.
+At the end of fiscal 2024, Messrs.
+Rudow, Barbato, Doheny and Jenkins had each achieved their respective stock ownership objectives.
+Ms. Conroy is expected to achieve the stock ownership objective within five years of becoming an NEO.